 NOTE: The following section is in a tabbed format; so, in order to see the next day’s contents, just click the headings below.
-Also, take note that the 4-day Niigata itinerary below does not take into account your arrival day — at any rate, if you’re staying longer in the region, you can make use of the last tab called as ‘Extra Days’ to see the other activities or trips you can do for filling up the rest of your vacation days.
+Also, take note that the 4-day Niigata itinerary below does not take into account your arrival day — at any rate, if you’re staying longer in the region, you can make use of the last tab called ‘Extra Days’ to see the other activities or trips you can do for filling up the rest of your vacation days.

 From Tokyo, we took the “Toki” or “Max Toki” shinkansen (bullet train) of the JR East’s Joetsu Shinkansen line in the morning.

 This is one of Niigata’s local dishes and it’s basically a soba (Japanese buckwheat thin noodles) that is made of funori (seaweed) which is unlike the typical soba that uses wheat.
-Because of this, hegisoba has a smooth yet ‘al dente‘ texture that it is well-known amongst the Japanese.
+Because of this, hegisoba has a smooth yet ‘al dente‘ texture that is well-known among the Japanese.

 This is typically served on a rectangular wooden plate in which the noodles are already sectioned into individual mouthful portions, thereby making it very easy to consume.
 How to best eat hegisoba?
 You could either eat it as is, or dip it in the mentsuyu (black-colored soup base that will be provided to you) which you can further flavor with sesame seeds, radish, wasabi, or green onions.
-Recommended: Kojimaya CoCoLo Niigata (one branch is located in Niigata station)

 This is a summer villa that was built back in 1920 by a wealthy merchant in Niigata.
-Today, it is a place used to welcome honored guest in the city such as public figures, and celebrities; but more commonly, it is a place that’s preserved and revered as a valued cultural building.
+Today, it is a place used to welcome honored guests in the city such as public figures, and celebrities; but more commonly, it is a place that’s preserved and revered as a valued cultural building.

 And for just about $26, you can explore Saitou Villa’s room and gardens, taste some Japanese sweets and matcha (green tea), AND be entertained by Furumachi geigi (geisha of Niigata).
 This is a steal of course, especially if you compare it to the expensive fee that you need to pay just to meet a real geisha in a dinner banquet program (which will almost be similar to what you’ll experience here!).
-Transport & Travel Guide: Niigata Hanamachi Chaya

 The Furumachi district of Niigata is considered one of the three most prestigious areas in Japan for geisha, along with Gion in Kyoto and Shinbashi in Tokyo.
 Hence, witnessing Niigata’s geisha is a must-do!

 Niigata is well-known for producing the finest sake or nihonshu (Japanese liquor).
 Why so?
 Simply because of the snow.
 With the prefecture’s bountiful snowfall on its mountains, it has constantly yielded conditions that are perfect for making sake: purified air from constant snowing and snow-melted waters (great for growing rice paddies and brewing sake).

 To best enjoy this, head on ever to Imayotsukasa Sake Brewery because you can then go on a FREE tour of their establishment as you learn more about the making of sake.
 What’s more, you can even taste some of their products!
-(My favorite sake bottles are: Moto, Karyu-kai and Junmai).
-Transport & Travel Guide: Imayotsukasa Website
+(My favorite sake bottles are: Moto, Karyu-kai, and Junmai).

-Prolong your enjoyment of Niigata’s high-quality sake by visiting a typical Japanese gastropub that’s called as an ‘izakaya‘.
+Prolong your enjoyment of Niigata’s high-quality sake by visiting a typical Japanese gastropub that’s called an ‘izakaya‘.